karthikv1392/cs6401_se_2023/Projects/project-1.md

 The submission for this phase will be through GitHub classroom.
 The codebase will be automatically downloaded at the deadline, so ensure that everything is up in time.
 No exceptions will be granted.

 In addition to the code changes required for Task 3a, you also need to submit a report containing your responses for each task.
 The report should be present in the `docs` directory, titled `project1_<team_number>.pdf`.
+If you are attempting the bonus, submit a separate document titled `project1_bonus_<team_number>.pdf` containing the corresponding responses.

-In addition to the responses, accurately report the contribution of each team member at the end of the report.
+Accurately report the contribution of each team member at the end of the report.
 This will be considered when evaluating the project.

 Soft deadline - 15th February, 2022

 Hard deadline - 22nd February, 2022

+**Note: Bonus can be submitted till the hard deadline without any penalty.
+Late days are not applicable for bonus components**
 The course policy menitioned on this website will be followed for late submissions and associated penalties/late days.